 Engin Onural’s newest establishment is on the rise in Palm Springs.
-Sandfish Sushi & Whiskey is a new up-and-coming sushi bar that is stocked with just about every whiskey you could possibly imagine.
+Sandfish Sushi & Whiskey is an up-and-coming sushi bar stocked with almost every whiskey you could imagine.

-With new, fresh, and elevated dishes, Chef Engin is bringing new levels of taste to the sushi game.
+With fresh and elevated dishes, Chef Engin is bringing new taste levels to the sushi game.

-With patio seating and to-go orders, Sandfish is the popular choice among foodies in Palm Springs right now.
-The Scandinavian-designed interior pairs nicely with the food that you’ll be eating (or should I say experiencing).
+Featuring patio seating and to-go orders, Sandfish is the popular choice among Palm Springs foodies.
+The Scandinavian-designed interior pairs nicely with the food you’ll be eating (or experiencing).

 See Related: Northern California vs Southern California